Teetvar/Notes/Networking/README.md

 This image taken from Webopedia beautifully showcases the OSI Model in a graphical format.
 Despite the format I wrote above, the OSI Model goes in descending order, starting from 7.
 ![7 Layers of the OSI Diagram](https://www.webopedia.com/imagesvr_ce/8023/7-layers-of-osi-icon.jpg)

 ## 7 - The Application Layer:
 The application layer, the seventh layer in the OSI Model supports application and end-user processes.
 The application layer is also responsible for identifying processes such as Communication Partners, Quality of Service, User Authentication, Privacy and all syntax constraints which may affect data.
 As formerly mentioned, layers 5 to 7 are all Application Specific.
 You will recognize this layer for its utilization in providing application devices for common actions such as File Transfer and E-Mail Communication.
 Telnet and FTP are applications which exist completely within this layer.
-Real life examples of this layer in action include URL Search Bars in Browsers, the HTTP Protocol, the FTP Protocol, the NFS Protocol and the SNMP Protocol.
+Real life examples of this layer in action include URL Search Bars in Browses, the HTTP Protocol, the FTP Protocol, the NFS Protocol and the SNMP Protocol.

 # 6 - The Presentation Layer:
 The presentation layer, the sixth layer in the OSI Model transforms data into a presentable form which the application layer can accept.
 Also known as the Syntax Layer, the presentation layer encrypts application data to network data, and decrypts Network data into Application Data.
 This layer essentially provides freedom from compatibility problems, converting data from any format into an accessible source.